 Avoiding a specific food altogether is not always necessary, as simply reducing quantities and frequencies can be enough to achieve tolerance and reduce gas formation.

 The main foods that can cause gas include:

-When you eat these foods, you may experience symptoms such as swollen belly, abdominal pain and flatulence.
-Babies can also develop flatulence due to the consumption of the foods mentioned above.
-So when babies are being breastfed, it is usually recommended that the mother decrease the intake of these types of food to avoid the production of gas in her baby and colics.
+When you eat these foods, you may experience symptoms such as a swollen belly, abdominal pain and flatulence.
+Babies and children can also develop flatulence due to the consumption of the foods mentioned above.
+Infants who exclusively breastfeed can still be affected and experience gas and colic. if the mother’s diet is rich in these foods.
+Therefore the mother is advised reduce intake of gas-promoting food when breastfeeding.

 Worst food combinations that cause gas

 Some of the worst combinations that can stimulate the formation of gases further are:

 - Brown rice + egg + broccoli salad;

 - Milk + fruit + sweetener like sorbitol or xylitol;

 These combinations slow down the process of digestion, leaving food to ferment and produce more gas for longer periods in the intestine, which will generate more gas.
 In addition, people who already suffer from constipation should also avoid these combinations because, in general, the slower the intestinal transit, the greater the production of flatulence.